Living spec — this is the product we're building

 host.ts

-import { Beacon } from "@beacon/sdk";
+import { DropController } from "@dropcontroller/sdk";

-const room = await Beacon.host({
+const room = await DropController.host({

 appId: "app_xxxxxxxxxxxx",

-controllerTemplate: "drawing-pad",
+controllerTemplate: "gamepad",

 });